HDest-Community/icarus-innovations-improved/readme.md

 - Loadout Configuration Code`cap` gives the weapon an extended capacitor.
 Hold more rounds but takes longer to recharge.
 ---

-### Hammerhead
-- The loadout code is `hhd`.
-- There are 3 firing modes: 1 battery, 2 batteries, and full barrage.
-Lowest setting is for low-heat sustained fire.
-Highest setting is for maximizing damage at the expense of much faster heat build-up and battery drain rate.
-- Batteries are cycled after each shot to deplete them evenly.
-- If the heat bar turns orange, vent the gun or you will get set on fire.
----

 ### NS3-Cr.Kt
 - The NS3-Cr.KT is a battery powered, single shot pistol.
 - The loadout code is `tny`.